HackBugs/Kubernetes/My-sheet.md

 ## etcd - Metadata means - Data of Data - Store in key value format
 ## Maste and node both together make cluster

-- Master ➡️ Node
+### Master ➡️ Node

-    - Sure, here is a list of the key components of a Kubernetes master node and the components of a Kubernetes worker node:
+ist of the key components of a Kubernetes master node and the components of a Kubernetes worker node:

 ### Master Node Components